A one-year academic Fellowship program in Interreligious Studies that has three components:

 John Paul II Center’s Instagram

-To receive regular updates about the John Paul II Center's activity and opportunities related to interreligious dialogue, you can subscribe to the monthly newsletter here.
+To receive regular updates about the John Paul II Center's activities and opportunities related to interreligious dialogue, you can subscribe to the monthly newsletter here.